Church Hospitality Ministry: How to Welcome & Engage Visitors

 Special Needs and Disabilities

-When you have those among your members who have special needs or are differently abled, it’s vital to provide facilities and services that allow them to be part of your church.
-You don’t want a person with, for example, a learning disability or a physical disability of some type to not feel welcome or be unable to participate in a church group or activity because your facilities make it difficult for them to get around the building.
+It's vital to provide facilities and services that allow special needs members to feel like part of your church.
+You don’t want a person with a learning disability or a physical disability to feel unwelcome or be unable to participate in a church group or activity because your facilities make it difficult for them to get around the building.

 Be sure to research and understand the laws and guidelines for handicap-accessible spaces and facilities for your church.
 This starts before people even step inside your building, as having a sufficient number of handicap and wheelchair-friendly parking spaces near the building is paramount.